About Single Sign-On

 Carefully consider IdP-initiated authentication and security

 An IdP-initiated authentication might be more convenient for users because they have a ChaosSearch link or icon on their main end-user portal for all their applications.
-However, it is important to note the well-documented security concerns raised by IAM vendors, such as a higher vulnerability to login cross-site request forgery (CSRF) attacks and man-in-the-middle attacks.
+Be sure to note the well-documented security concerns raised by IAM vendors, such as vulnerability to login cross-site request forgery (CSRF) attacks and man-in-the-middle attacks.
 If you choose an IdP-initiated authentication model for ChaosSearch, make sure that you are aware of the possible security concerns for this mode.

 Benefits of Single Sign-On